Blogs/AI

 Conclusion

-This work demonstrates that off-the-shelf SQL generation models often fail on aggregation-heavy queries despite producing syntactically convincing output.
-Fine-tuning with a focused dataset enables models to learn correct execution patterns and produce reliable SQL for specific use cases.
+Improving SQL queries with fine-tuning is more effective than relying on prompt engineering or generic models alone.
+Off-the-shelf SQL generation models often fail on aggregation-heavy queries despite producing syntactically convincing output.
+Fine-tuning with a focused, execution-verified dataset enables models to learn correct aggregation patterns and produce reliable SQL for specific use cases.

 Author-Ajay Patel